-How to turn an IKEA Hemnes cabinet in a pantry and give it a custom high-end look with antique mirror window film.
+How to turn an IKEA Hemnes cabinet in a freestanding IKEA pantry cupboard and give it a custom high-end look with antique mirror window film.

 Kitchen Pantry 2.0